jamisoncrawford/hancock/README.md

 ### JPG Images

-High-resolution .JPG images were batch-converted via using [ImageMagick](https://www.imagemagick.org/script/index.php) and [Ghostscript](https://www.ghostscript.com/) and are available in the "JPG Images" folder of the master repository.
+High-resolution .JPG images were batch-converted via using [ImageMagick](https://www.imagemagick.org/script/index.php) and [Ghostscript](https://www.ghostscript.com/) and are available in the "JPG Images" folder of the master branch.

 The following parameters were used in the command line: